 Flights from Ho Chi Minh City to Siem Reap

 Flights to Siem Reap from Ho Chi Minh City take between 70 minutes to 110 minutes.
-Don’t forget you will have to factor in getting to and from the airports.
-There is an airport bus from Ho Chi Minh City to the airport, but in Siem Reap, you’ll need to take a taxi or a tuk-tuk to get to the city.
+Don’t forget that you will have to factor in getting to and from the airports.
+There is an airport bus from Ho Chi Minh City to the airport.
+The new airport opened in Siem Reap in October 2023 replacing the old one which was too close to the Angkor Temp area.
+You can arrange Private or Shared transfers from Siem Reap-Angkor airport to Siem Reap here,

 The third – and most popular way to go to Siem Reap from Ho Chi Minh City is to take the bus.